Worker Compensation Insurance: Specialist legal guide to the insurance your employer must have in place to meet your compensation claim

 You will be pleased to know that the advantages are quite significant.

-As insurance companies do not like to pay out large sums of money too often – pressure will be exerted on your employer to remove the dangers that caused your accident.
+As worker compensation insurance companies do not like to pay out large sums of money too often – pressure will be exerted on your employer to remove the dangers that caused your accident.
 A simple warning that your employer will not be insured for any similar accidents is normally sufficient for him to change his ways.

-Also, your employer will have to report the accident to the Health and Safety Executive who will ensure that any dangers are removed.
+Further more – your employer will have to report the accident to the Health and Safety Executive who will ensure that any dangers are removed.